 Prospects in Theoretical Physics (PiTP) 2017 will be held on the Institute's campus from July 17 to July 28, 2016.
-More information on this year's program, "Particle Phenomenology," can be found here.
+More information on this year's program, "Particle Physics at the LHC and Beyond," can be found here.

 Background on PiTP